Tomatoes grow aplenty in the South, so here’s the easiest way to put up tomatoes. Freeze your garden fresh tomatoes to enjoy year-round.

-It’s that time of year again (in the south, at least!).
+It’s that time of year again (in the South, at least).
 If you planted tomatoes back at the start of the summer, they are likely coming in by the bucketful right about now.
-Around this time of year, I feel like I have tomatoes coming out my ears!
-(Ever see that I Love Lucy Episode where she worked in the chocolate factory?).
-Still, I LOVE to grow tomatoes and I know full well this bounty will come in very handy once growing season is over.
-As Weezy said in Steel Magnolia’s “I am an old Southern woman.
+Around this time of year, I feel like I have tomatoes coming out of my ears!
+Still, I LOVE to grow tomatoes and I know full well this bounty will come in very handy once the growing season is over.
+As Weezy said in Steel Magnolia’s, “I am an old Southern woman.
 It is my obligation to wear funny hats and grow tomatoes”.

-Of course, you can always can your tomatoes as well but freezing is just about the easiest (and inexpensive) way to preserve fresh garden produce so that is the one I’m bringing you today.
+Of course, you can always can tomatoes, but freezing is just about the easiest (and most inexpensive) way to preserve fresh garden produce so that is the one I’m bringing you today.
 This method is also more convenient for smaller batches.

-Then, just take hold of the skin and it pulls right off!
+Then, just take hold of the tomato skin and it pulls right off!

 You’ll need to get a knife involved at the top, where the stem was attached.
 Cut that part off.